 Incorporated in early 2009, WOMAR began as a 50/50 joint venture between Heidmar, Inc and other investors.
 Headquartered in Singapore, we operated the Marida Tanker Pool (10-14kdwt Coated IMO II Tankers) and later expanded our partners to include other tanker pools – Stainless Tanker Pool (19-25kdwt Stainless IMO II ships) and Sakura Tanker Pool (Aframax Tankers).

 In April 2014, we marked a new milestone when BW Group acquired Heidmar’s 50% stake in WOMAR.
-Testament to their commitment and faith in us, the Group made an immediate purchase of 11x 20kdwt Stainless Steel IMO II chemical tankers, entrusting the commercial management of the entire fleet to WOMAR.
+The Group made a purchase of 11x 20kdwt Stainless Steel IMO II chemical tankers, entrusting the commercial management of the entire fleet to WOMAR.

-Today, we continue our founding quest as specialists in the commercial asset management of chemical and oil tankers of up to 55,000 DWT and Aframax Tankers.
+Today, we continue our founding quest as specialists in the commercial asset management of chemical and oil tankers.
 We trade worldwide with a focus on chemicals, vegetable oils, clean and dirty petroleum products and crude oil.

 Generate value for vessel owners and our business partners and establish ourselves as the most trusted and